0 Comment

 Therefore, a customized employee rewards and recognition program is likely to deliver a much higher impact, due to its higher relevance to the employees and the business.

-Also read: A Step-by-Step Guide on How to Set up an Employee Recognition Program
+Also read A Step-by-Step Guide on How to Set up an Employee Recognition Program.

 Sagar Chaudhuri

 Lead author: Sagar Chaudhuri, the Co-Founder and CEO of HiFives.
-He is an HR Tech Evangelist with over 25 years of experience in the corporate world and entrepreneurship.
-In the past, Sagar has worked with companies such as Genpact, Infosys, and ICICI Bank, in leadership roles.
+He is an HR Tech Evangelist with over 25 years of corporate and entrepreneurship experience.
+In the past, Sagar has worked in leadership roles with companies such as Genpact, Infosys, and ICICI Bank.
 He has an engineering degree from IIT Kharagpur and an MBA from IIM Lucknow.
 Connect on LinkedIn

-To stay updated on the latest HiFives blogs follow us on Twitter (@MyHiFives)
+To stay updated on the latest HiFives blogs, follow us on Twitter (@MyHiFives)

 HiFives is a global employee rewards, recognition and engagement SaaS platform that enables organizations to digitize, automate and transform their employee experience.
 It is used by 100+ large enterprises, small businesses and startups in manufacturing, retail, technology, financial services and media, across 25+ countries.